 (Courtesy of Les Adams)

-Above, Carey and Raymond Hatton in a crop from a lobby card for THE THUNDERING HERD (Paramount, 1933), which starred Randolph Scott.
-Hatton would wear a similar outfit when he portrayed 'Rusty Joslin' in the Three Mesquiteers - click HERE for a photo.
+Above - Harry Carey and Raymond Hatton in a crop from a lobby card from THE THUNDERING HERD (Paramount, 1933) which starred Randolph Scott.
+Hatton wore a similar outfit when he portrayed 'Rusty Joslin' in the Three Mesquiteers trio series at Republic Pictures - click HERE for a photo.

 Real name: Henry DeWitt Carey, II